 Hip Replacement and Airplane Travel

 A hip replacement won't prevent you from traveling by air, but it may make the journey uncomfortable.
-Pressure changes and immobility may cause the joint to swell, especially if it is still healing.
+Pressure changes and immobility may cause the joint to swell, especially if it is still healing from the joint replacement surgery.
+Blood clots that are common after surgery are also something you should be aware of before engaging in air travel.
 Checking with your doctor before your first post-surgery plane ride is always a good idea, along with a few other considerations.

 Time Frame